jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.2.0/scheme.md

 <em>(Optional)</em>
 <p>The port on each node on which this service is exposed when type=NodePort or LoadBalancer.
 Usually assigned by the system.
-If specified, it will be allocated to the service if unused or else creation of the service will fail.
+If specified, it will be allocated to the service if unused, or else creation of the service will fail.
 Default is to auto-allocate a port if the ServiceType of this Service requires one.
 More info: <a href="https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport">https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport</a></p>
 </td>